 • can contribute to new thinking and innovation processes in the field of mathematics and statistics

 Through the program, the students will acquire broad competence that qualifies them for work in different areas and sectors.
-They train in problem-solving using systematic and analytical methods, which will make them attractive candidates for research, development, management, and the public and private sectors.
-There are development and innovation projects that require competence in the mathematical sciences in renewable energy, climate adaptation, information technology, economics, insurance, finance and banking, biotechnology, and medical technology.
+They train in problem-solving using systematic and analytical methods, which will make them attractive candidates for research, development and management.
+There are development and innovation projects that require competence in the mathematical sciences in renewable energy, climate adaptation, information technology, economics, insurance, finance and banking, biotechnology and medical technology.